AshwaniKuSingh/Interactive-data-visualisation-using-R-shiny/README.md

 # Interactive-data-visualisation-using-R-shiny

 The project has been done as part of the course curriculum.
 It is a Shiny web app consisting of data visualizations on the [Pedestrian counting system](https://github.com/AshwaniKuSingh/Interactive-data-visualisation-using-R-shiny/tree/master/Pedestrian_Counting_System_PE2) datasets.
-The aforementioned datasets are simplified versions of the two two datasets that can be found publicly:
+The aforementioned datasets are simplified versions of the two datasets that can be found publicly:
 * Pedestrian Counting System – Sensor Locations (Exercise 2): This contains the spatial coordinates of pedestrian sensor devices located around the City of Melbourne, retrieved from https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-Sensor-Locations/h57g-5234
 * Pedestrian Counting System – 2019 (Exercise 2): This contains the hourly pedestrian counts of each sensor during 2019, retrieved from https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-2009-to-Present-counts-/b2ak-trbp